aham-oudeis/Training/launch_school/RB170-Networking-Foundations/Notes/url.md

 ## URL encoding

 URL uses certain characters to distinguish between different parts.
-For instance, colon (:), slashes (///), question mark (?), ampersand (&).
+For instance, colon (:), slash (/), question mark (?), ampersand (&).
 These charaacters are reserved.

 There are other unsafe characters, such as space ( ) or percentage (%) or quotation marks ("").
 Since these unsafe characters can be interpreted in a wrong manner, they cannot be used in an URL.